hughrun/pocketsnack/README.md

 ### stash

 Adds the archive tag to everything in your list, and then archives them.
-Depending on the value of `ignore_faves` and `ignore_tags` in `settings.py` favorited \[sic] items may remain in the List.
+Depending on the value of `ignore_faves` and `ignore_tags` in `settings.py` some items may remain in the List.

 ## Bugs and suggestions